davide-marino00/PBI_DOCS/refac.md

 Here's a breakdown of what it does:

-1. **Condition Check**: The expression first checks if the measure `[ContractStatusMeasure]` equals "Active".
+1. **Condition Check**: The expression first checks if the value of another measure called `[ContractStatusMeasure]` is equal to "Active".
 This measure likely indicates whether a contract is currently active or not.

 2. **Output Based on Condition**:
    - If the contract is "Active", the expression returns the value of another measure called `[HoursDifference]`.
-This measure probably represents the difference in hours related to the contract, such as the time remaining until expiration or the total hours worked under the contract.
+This measure probably calculates the difference in hours related to the contract, such as the time remaining or the total hours worked.
    - If the contract is not "Active", the expression returns the text "Not Active".

-**In summary**: This DAX measure helps to determine the status of a contract.
-If the contract is active, it provides a numerical value (the hours difference), and if it is not active, it simply indicates that by returning the text "Not Active".
-This can be useful for reporting or analysis purposes, allowing users to quickly understand the status of contracts and their associated metrics.
+**In summary**: This measure helps to determine the status of a contract.
+If the contract is active, it provides the relevant hours difference; if not, it simply states that the contract is not active.
+This can be useful for reporting or analysis purposes, allowing users to quickly understand the status and related metrics of contracts.

 **`ContractStatusMeasure`**